 Emotions are complex psychological states stemming from a person's experiences.
 They affect our minds and bodies and therefore can support or hinder learning.
-Feeling safe and accepted has particular impact on learning to read and write, as anxiety can overtax the brain making it harder for students to fully comprehend a text or successfully plan their writing.
+Cultural and family differences can impact how emotions are expressed and recognized in others.

 Several aspects of Emotion can drive reading and writing development: